 File Police Report: You have the right to file or obtain a police report if you experience identity fraud.
 Please note that in order to file a crime report or incident report with law enforcement for identity theft, you will likely need to provide proof that you have been a victim.
 A police report is often required to dispute fraudulent items.
-Instances of known or suspected identity theft should also be reported to law enforcement.
+Instances of known or suspected identity theft should also be reported to law enforcement or to the Attorney General's office in your home jurisdiction.
 This notice has not been delayed by law enforcement.

 FTC and Attorneys General: You can further educate yourself regarding identity theft, fraud alerts, security freezes, and the steps you can take to protect yourself, by contacting the consumer reporting agencies, the Federal Trade Commission, or your state Attorney General.
 The Federal Trade Commission can be reached at: 600 Pennsylvania Avenue NW, Washington, DC 20580, www.identitytheft.gov, 1-877-ID-THEFT (1-877-438-4338), TTY: 1-866-653-4261.

 The Federal Trade Commission also encourages those who discover that their information has been misused to file a complaint with them.
 You can obtain further information on how to file such a complaint by way of the contact information listed above.
-You have the right to file a police report if you ever experience identity theft or fraud.

-For District of Columbia residents, the Attorney General may be contacted at the Office of the Attorney General for the District of Columbia, 441 4th Street NW, Washington, DC 20001, 1-202-727-3400, www.oag.dc.gov.
+For District of Columbia residents, the District of Columbia Attorney General may be contacted at: 400 6th Street, NW, Washington, D.C.
+20001; (202) 442-9828; and oag.dc.gov.